 Under the so called "regime della dichiarazione" ("Tax Declaration Regime"), which is the standard regime for taxation of capital gains, the 26 per cent. imposta sostitutiva on capital gains will be chargeable, on a cumulative basis, on all capital gains net of any relevant incurred capital losses realised pursuant to all investment transactions carried out during any given fiscal year.
 The capital gains realised in a year net of any relevant incurred capital losses must be detailed in the relevant annual tax return to be filed with Italian tax authorities and imposta sostitutiva must be paid on such capital gains together with any balance income tax due for the relevant tax year.
 Capital losses in excess of capital gains may be carried forward against capital gains of the same kind for up to the fourth subsequent fiscal year.
-Pursuant to Law Decree No. 66 of 24 April 2014 ("Decree No. 66"), capital losses may be carried forward to be offset against capital gains of the same nature realised after 30th June, 2014 for an overall amount of: (i) 48.08 per cent. of the relevant capital losses realised before 1st January, 2012; (ii) 76.92 per cent. of the capital losses realised from 1st January, 2012 to 30th June, 2014.
+Pursuant to Law Decree No. 66 of 24 April 2014 ("Decree No. 66"), capital losses realised from 1 January 2012 to 30 June 2014 may be offset against capital gains realised after that date for an amount equal to 76.92 per cent. of the same capital losses.